toksdotdev/adonis-prometheus/README.md

-# Adonis Prometheus 🚀
+# Adonis Prometheus 🧐

 Provides a simple way to easily montior your AdonisJS application via [Prometheus](https://prometheus.io/).

 This is simply a wrapper around the NodeJS [prom-client](https://github.com/siimon/prom-client) library, along with extra in-built metrics tailored for AdonisJS.

 You can also build your custom metrics with this library just as you would have done with [prom-client](https://github.com/siimon/prom-client).
-Check out [building custom metrics](#Building%20Custom%20Metrics).
+Check out [building custom metrics](#Building-Custom-Metrics).

 ## Installation